The Pseudocentre of a Group (with an appendix by Anthony Genevois): Thompson-like groups

 \chapter{Thompson-like groups}

-The Thompson group $F$ was first introduced by Richard J. Thompson in an unpublished manuscript written in the 60s in order to find a counterexample to the {\it von Neumann conjecture} (a group is non-amenable if and only if it contains a countable free subgroup).
-Since then, the Thompson group has been rediscovered in many different contexts and has attracted a lot of attention for its remarkable properties.
-For example, $F$ is a torsion-free, finitely presented simple group containing no free subgroups of rank greater than $1$.
-The wider group-theoretical context in which $F$ is studied is that of $\operatorname{PL_o}(\mathbb{R})$ (or $\operatorname{PLF}(\mathbb{R})$), namely the group of all orientation-preserving piecewise linear homeomorphisms of the real line with only finitely many points of non-differentiability.
+The Thompson groups were first introduced by Richard J. Thompson in an unpublished manuscript from the 1960s (see \cite{mckenzie}).
+Thompson’s original aim was to apply what is now called the group $V$ (in fact a larger monoid of which $V$ is the group of units) to questions in algebraic logic.
+Although this application never materialized, he soon realised that $V$ is an infinite, finitely presented, and simple group --- an unexpected combination of properties that made it a striking discovery (see also \cite{thompsonthing}).
+The group $F$, introduced in the same context, later became central in the study of the {\it von Neumann conjecture} (a group is non-amenable if and only if it contains a countable free subgroup): in fact, $F$ is a torsion-free, finitely presented simple group containing no free subgroups of rank greater than $1$.
+Since then, the Thompson group $F$ has been rediscovered in many different contexts and has attracted a lot of attention for its remarkable properties.
+The wider group-theoretical context in which $F$ is studied is that of $\operatorname{PL_o}(\mathbb{R})$ (or~$\operatorname{PLF}(\mathbb{R})$), namely the group of all orientation-preserving piecewise linear homeomorphisms of the real line with only finitely many points of non-differentiability.
 In this chapter, we study the pseudocentre of a family of relevant subgroups of $\operatorname{PL_o}(\mathbb{R})$, including $F$ itself.